 For an intermediate, the sheer number of different trails is mouth-watering.
 You’ll be able to keep practicing and honing your skills without ever going down the same run twice.
 There aren’t many places in the world where there is so much on offer that you won’t have to repeat a slope.

 The Whistler ski resort might not be the most fun for pros but the regular powder and technical terrain on the high slopes make it quite interesting.
 It’s also full of some of the top terrain parks for you to challenge yourself on.

 The great thing about Whistler is that there are loads of things for non-skiers to do too.
 You can go zip-lining, tubing, snowmobiling, and even hop on an eagle watching tour.
 And there is plenty going on in the resort village to keep anyone entertained.

 The resort village is large and buzzing.
 There is an awesome vibe to the place and the après ski is something not to be missed.
 There are loads of bars, restaurants, hotels, and shops to keep you busy after a day on the slopes or on your day off.

-If you’re a powder fiend or looking for quiet slopes, Revelstoke ski resort in British Colombia might be right up your street.
+If you’re a powder fiend or looking for quiet slopes, Revelstoke Mountain Resort in British Colombia might be one of the best ski resorts in Canada for you.
 It used to be a local haunt and was popular for heli-skiing but the addition of some great infrastructure has opened up the area into a 3000-acre ski resort.